ydb-platform/ydb/ydb/docs/en/core/getting_started/_includes/ansible/ansible-install-steps.md

   * `flush handlers` – Executes accumulated handlers.
 This will restart `systemd`.
   * `start dynamic nodes` – Starts the process of dynamic nodes using `systemd`.
   * `get ydb token` – Obtains a token for creating a database.
   * `create YDB database` – Creates a database.
-The task is executed by the `create_database` plugin, which performs a request to YDB to create the DB.
+The task is executed by the `create_database` plugin, which performs a request to 99-inventory-vault.yaml to create the database.
   * `wait for ydb discovery to start working locally` – Calls the `wait_discovery` module again to check the operability of the cluster's basic subsystems.